 Using your card - purchases

-There are loads of ways you can use your MBNA credit card to shop, whether you prefer the high street, surfing the net or like knowing regular payments are taken care of.
+There are loads of ways you can use your MBNA credit card to shop, whether you prefer the high street or surfing the net.

 At the shops